joeloftusdev/goLLum/README.md

 ```bash
 gollum
 ```
-5. Follow the on-screen instructions.
-Enter your prompt when prompted, and Gollum will generate the corresponding script for you.
+5. Enter your prompt when prompted, and Gollum will generate the corresponding script for you.

 ## Example